 In 2008, the FDA made safety label changes to NuvaRing after Public Citizen, a nonprofit consumer safety awareness group, submitted a petition representing more than 100,000 consumers seeking to ban NuvaRing.
 The FDA took action again in 2011, when it released a drug safety report referencing a study of 800,000 women using NuvaRing.
 The study showed that the risk of venous thrombosis — blood clots that can form in the veins and travel to the lungs — increased substantially for NuvaRing users compared with non-users of hormonal contraception.

-More than 1,000 women have sued Organon and Merck after suffering serious side effects from NuvaRing.
+More than 1,000 women sued Organon and Merck after suffering serious side effects from NuvaRing.

-INFUSE bone grafts are used in spinal fusions for people with arthritis or other types of degenerative bone disease.
-The grafts, which are used about 100,000 times a year in the United States, are intended to relieve discomfort.
+Doctors use INFUSE bone grafts in spinal fusions for people with arthritis or other types of degenerative bone disease.
+The grafts are used about 100,000 times a year in the United States and are intended to relieve discomfort.
 However, they sometimes lead to side effects like severe back pain, difficulty breathing, leg pain and implant failure.

-The U.S. Senate has scrutinized trials by Medtronic, the manufacturer of the grafts, showing that the approved uses come with hazards that were withheld from the public.
-Medtronic was accused of paying researchers millions in consultation fees and providing vacations in order to sway their opinion and entice them to conceal side effects.
+The U.S. Senate scrutinized trials by Medtronic, the manufacturer of the grafts.
+The Senate found the approved uses come with hazards the company withheld from the public.
+Health officials and other doctors accused Medtronic of paying researchers millions of dollars in consultation fees and providing vacations in order to sway their opinion and entice them to conceal side effects.
 The company paid $40 million in 2006 to settle a civil case regarding these issues, and then was investigated again in 2011.

 In 2008, the FDA alerted health care providers that using the INFUSE bone grafts for unapproved purposes could result in life-threatening complications.
 The alert noted that unapproved use might cause swelling of the neck and throat, resulting in problems with speaking, swallowing and breathing.

-Hundreds of people have sent reports of adverse events to the FDA concerning INFUSE grafts.
-People suffering from graft injuries have filed lawsuits against Medtronic, accusing it of intentionally withholding reports of adverse events.
+Hundreds of people sent reports of adverse events to the FDA related to INFUSE grafts.
+People suffering from graft injuries filed lawsuits against Medtronic, accusing it of intentionally withholding reports of adverse events.